Artem-Timoshenko/artem-timoshenko.github.io/menu/research.md

 title: Research
 ---

 My research focuses on performance-based marketing and new product development.
-I build on the methods from statistics, computer science, and operations research to propose solutions to important marketing problems.
+I build on the methods from statistics, computer science, and operations research to propose solutions to important business problems.
 My projects aim for managerial relevance and academic rigor.

 ### Featured Publications